application-research/whypfs-core/README.md

 ## Provides
 - An ipld.DAGService.
-- An AddFile method to add content from a reader.
+- AddPinFile method
+- AddPinDirectory method (WIP)
-- A GetFile method to get a file from IPFS.
+- A GetFile method to get from any peers
+- Custom bootstrap nodes